 These islands have a history of pirates, and this is the new theme of the park.
 It should turn out to be a great attraction for the kids.

-If you enjoyed Karimunjawa Town, you may also like:
+If you enjoyed Karimunjawa Town, check out our Central Java Travel Plan.
+You may also like: